TheEconomist/covid-19-excess-deaths-tracker/README.md

 ### Russia

 Russia's Federal State Statistics Service has only published [regional data about deaths from all causes](https://gks.ru/free_doc/2020/demo/edn03-20.htm) up to March 31st.
-Instead, we have imported data from the Moscow's Government Open Data Portal, which has published monthly figures up to April 30th.
+Instead, we have imported data from the Moscow's Government Open Data Portal, which has released monthly figures up to April 30th.

 | Variable          | Source                             | Notes                                                             |
 | ------------------| -----------------------------------|-------------------------------------------------------------------|